php/php-windows-builder/README.md

           ts: ${{ matrix.ts }}
 ```

-The above workflow will produce the following the following builds for the PHP version `8.3.2` as artifacts.
+The above workflow will produce the following builds for the PHP version `8.4.1` as artifacts.

 - nts-x64, nts-x64-AVX, ts-x64, nts-x86, ts-x86.
 - debug-pack and devel-pack for each the above configurations.